dantecalderon/decentralized-staking/README.md

 - [x] Can execute get called more than once, and is that okay?

   Yes it can be execute more than once, it's not okay but it doesn't not affect in nothing. **Anyway it opens the withdraw after the first call**.

-- [ ] Can you deposit and withdraw freely after the `deadline`, and is that okay?
+- [x] Can you deposit and withdraw freely after the `deadline`, and is that okay?

+  Yes, it's not okay because the deadline for staking has done.
+It don't have any benefit.

-- [ ] What are other implications of _anyone_ being able to withdraw for someone?
+- [x] What are other implications of _anyone_ being able to withdraw for someone?

+  If a person withdraw all the balance, the other stake holders would lose their funds, which would be considered a scam.

-- [ ] Can you implement your own [modifier](https://solidity-by-example.org/function-modifier/) that checks whether `deadline` was passed or not?
+- [x] Can you implement your own [modifier](https://solidity-by-example.org/function-modifier/) that checks whether `deadline` was passed or not?
 Where can you use it?

+  Of course, I can.
+In addition to `execute` method, the modifier can also be used in `stake` and `withdraw` methods, preventing to execute that methods after and before deadline respectively.

 🐸 It's a trap!